 Natural Remedy #21: Milk Thistle for Acne

-Milk thistle for acne is a popular online natural acne treatment, but there is very little evidence that it works.
+Milk thistle is a popular herbal acne remedy online, but there is very little evidence that it works.
 No studies have been conducted on how milk thistle affects the skin in general, let alone how it affects acne specifically, and the studies that have been conducted on liver function have found that milk thistle is no more effective than a placebo.

 Milk thistle is a flowering plant that originated in Southern Europe, Northern Africa, and the Middle East, but is now found all over the globe.
 It’s been used throughout history as a natural remedy, primarily for liver disorders, but recent research suggests that it does not have a significant effect.
 However, natural skin care gurus argue that milk thistle’s high levels of antioxidants can reduce inflammation and prevent acne.
 Because there’s no research supporting this, and because the antioxidants in milk thistle could easily be overridden by other aspects of the plant, we can’t recommend milk thistle as a great natural remedy for acne.
 Instead, we recommend trying green tea, Vicks, or ice to reduce inflammation related to acne.